chrisbrasington/chrisbrasington.github.io/morrowind/index.md

 ![](img/ray2.jpeg)

+It is rumored that Raylinth witnessed Etria the Nerevarine split the Vivec meteor in half from `Old Ebonheart` and was inspired to join the mages guild.

-Seemingly doing oddjobs for the mages guil in `Old Ebonheart`, Raylinth unconvered a ploy where a soul of former member, Miss Rhyle, had become trapped in a soul gem.
+Seemingly doing oddjobs for the mages guild in `Old Ebonheart`, Raylinth eventually unconvered a ploy where a soul of former member, Miss Rhyle, had become trapped in a soul gem.
 While common in mage circles, Raylinth ultimately was able to free Miss Rhyle having a conversation about her death and freeing her from her entrapment of this plane.
 Here it is said that Raylinth became obsessed with death - or at least ensuring that souls are able to move on from our mortal plane.

-Soon after quitting the mages guild, a similiarly tall robe figure was seen wandering the coastline far east of `Old Ebonheart` even as far north as `Firewatch`.
+Soon after quitting the mages guild, a similiarly tall robe figure casting wild magicks was seen wandering the coastline far east of `Old Ebonheart` even as far north as `Firewatch`.
 They wore a `Native Gah-Julan Bonemold Helm` and was known to use explosive destruction magicks.

 ![](img/ray5.jpeg)

-They supposedly spent months in `Akamora` gathering intel on `Necrom`, city of the dead, to the east
+Raylinth supposedly spent months in `Akamora` gathering intel on `Necrom`, city of the dead, to the east.
+Doing various jobs that took them back and forth between the two cities on a trade route through the rugged mountian terrain.

 ![](img/ray3.jpeg)

-A few months later, an explosion rocked the sacred tombs of `Necrom` city of the dead.
+A year later, an explosion rocked the sacred tombs of `Necrom` city of the dead.
 Various artifacts were said to be plundered, though `House Indori` would never openly admit to what had occurred.
 It is believe that Raylinth had infiltrated quietly into the catacombs of the city and after a confrontation with Necrom Ordinators in Mourning - it is said they used explosion magic to blast a hole out of the channelworks and escape by boat East and circumnavigating the world landing in `Hammerfell`.

 ![](img/ray6.jpeg)